HovKlan-DH/HovText/README.md

 ## Capabilities

-* Remove test formatting when copying text to the clipboard
+* Remove text formatting when copying text to the clipboard (it will place the clear-text in the clipboard)
 * Clipboard manager that will remember all copied texts or pictures

 ## Documentation